6 Reasons Why Servers Need So Much RAM

 Sometimes, the software will also provide the value for the maximum RAM size it can handle.

-I’ve mentioned that, generally, the more RAM, the better, and it’s beneficial for the performance of your server to go beyond the recommended minimum of RAM.
+I’ve mentioned that, generally, the more RAM, the better, and it’s beneficial for the performance of your server to go beyond the recommended minimum.

 However, some software can pose limitations to how far beyond you can actually go.
 If so, it will be specified in its description and requirements, so study them carefully beforehand.